yiisoft/validator/docs/guide/built-in-rules-required.md

 ## Customizing empty criteria

-Which values are considered empty can be customized with the `$emptyCriteria` option.
+Which values are considered empty can be customized via the `$emptyCriteria` option.
 Unlike in [skipOnEmpty], no normalization is performed here, so only a callable or a special class is accepted.
 For more details see the [Empty criteria basics] section.